Imperative programming: ALGOL

-Algol's direct descendants include Pascal, Modula-2, Ada, Delphi and Oberon on one branch.
+ALGOL's direct descendants include Pascal, Modula-2, Ada, Delphi and Oberon on one branch.
 On another branch there's C, C++ and Java.

-Basic
+BASIC

 BASIC (1964) stands for "Beginner's All Purpose Symbolic Instruction Code."
 It was developed at Dartmouth College for all of their students to learn.
-If a student didn't go on to a more powerful language, the student would still remember Basic.
-A Basic interpreter was installed in the microcomputers manufactured in the late 1970s.
+If a student did not go on to a more powerful language, the student would still remember BASIC.
+A BASIC interpreter was installed in the microcomputers manufactured in the late 1970s.
 As the microcomputer industry grew, so did the language.

-Basic pioneered the interactive session.
+BASIC pioneered the interactive session.
 It offered operating system commands within its environment: